AIR-Research-Group-UCLM/RehabImmersive-Kinematic-Analysis/README.md

 ## Acknowledgments

 This work has been conducted within the scope of the Spanish national research project **Rehab-Immersive** and has been supported by the Spanish Ministry of Science, Innovation and Universities under grants **PID2020-117361RB-C21** and **PID2020-117361RB-C22**.
-The authors also acknowledge the collaboration of the **National Hospital for Paraplegics (Toledo, Spain)**, in particular the **Biomechanics and Technical Aids Unit**, for their clinical guidance and o
+The authors also acknowledge the collaboration of the **National Hospital for Paraplegics (Toledo, Spain)**, in particular the **Biomechanics and Technical Aids Unit**.
-::contentReference[oaicite:0]{index=0}